corvette-berkeley/precimonious/README.md

 recommends a type instantiation for these variables using less precision while producing an accurate enough answer without causing exceptions.

+This work was presented at the International Conference for High Performance Computing, Networking, Storage and Analysis (SC'13) in November 2013.

 ## Installation Instruction
 ### Requirement